Controversial Godhead Passages Examined

 This Scripture tells us that Messiah would be born in Bethlehem, but it also tells us of His pre-incarnate existence.
 Some have used this Scripture to prove that Yahushua is an eternal being, but actually it says just the opposite.
 The word translated “goings forth” in the King James Bible actually means “origin” in the original Hebrew.
 Several new translations use the word “origin” instead of “goings forth."
 The Revised Standard Bible says: “Whose origin is of old, from ancient days."
 The New World Bible says: “Whose origin is from early times, from the days of time indefinite."
 The New International Bible reads: “Whose origins are from old, from ancient times."
 It also has a marginal note which reads “from days of eternity."

 Messiah of Israel would be born in Bethlehem, but His real origin was back in eternity before time began.
+Time did not begin until the heavens were created which are timepieces to keep track of time as mentioned in Genesis 1:14.
 Thus, this Scripture states that Messiah had a beginning or starting point in terms of His existence.
 He was the first creation (begotten) of Elohim (Colossians 1:15; Revelation 3:14) brought into existence before the foundation of the world or “ever the earth was” (Proverbs 8:23).
 Yahushua was not co-eternal with the Father, but His pre-incarnate existence beginning or origin dates back into the days of eternity prior to the beginning of time.

 MATTHEW 1:23 …”Behold a virgin shall be with child.
 And shall bring forth a Son, and they shall call His name Emmanuel, which being interpreted is, Elohim with us.”
 This is quoted from Isaiah 7:14.